Kosovo finds temporary fix for energy glitch slowing Europe's clocks

 Both countries in 2015 signed an agreement on operating their grids, but it has never been enacted.
 The two sides have conflicting claims about ownership of the power grid in Kosovo, built when it was part of Serbia.

-KOSTT says the row cost it 9.6 million euros in 2017, as EMS continues to benefit from the allocation of capacity from Kosovo’s interconnectors with neighbouring countries.
+KOSTT says the row cost it 9.6 million euros in 2017, as EMS continues to benefit from the allocation of capacity from Kosovo’s interconnectors with neighboring countries.
 EMS declined to comment.